ImAnEnvoy/myPLP_Portfolio_Assignment/README.md

   - Open the file in any modern browser
   - Edit content to reflect your own profile
   - Optionally, split the CSS into an external file for scalability

+## Browser Support
+The portfolio is tested and it works on:
+  - Chrome (latest)
+  - Edge (latest)
+  - Firefox (latest)

+## License
+This project is open and available for anyone to use.
+Attribution is appreciated but not required.